 The minimum age requirement is 14 by the date the trip leaves.
 Anyone under the age of 18 must be accompanied by a parent or legal guardian (with the exception of youth group trips, which must have at least 2-3 chaperones).
 There is no maximum age limit.

 You and your doctor will need to decide if taking preventative malaria medication is appropriate.
 You can check www.cdc.gov to see at-risk areas in each country

 Background checks are only valid for 12 months from the date of the background check (not the date of your trip).
 If it has been longer than 12 months, you will need to redo the background check before registering for your trip.

-Yes, Living Water purchases insurance for trip participants through Trip Armor.
+Yes, Living Water purchases a Trip Armor insurance and emergency services plan for all trip participants.
+This policy does not provide pre-trip cancellation coverage, however.
 You can ask your trip coordinator for more detailed information about the policy.
 Your coordinator will also enroll you in the Smart Traveler Enrollment Program (STEP).